Jérémie Boga: Chelsea

-Loan to Stade Rennais
+Rennes (loan)

 On 31 August 2015, Boga joined Rennes on a season-long loan to gain first team experience since his impressive spell in the Chelsea youth system.
 He made his debut on 18 September, as an 82nd-minute substitute for Paul-Georges Ntep in a 1–1 draw with Lille in Ligue 1.
 At the beginning of October, Boga made a single appearance for Rennes' reserve team against GSI Pontivy, in which he scored the only goal of the game, converting a penalty in the first-half.
 On 28 November 2015, in his first start for the team, Boga scored his first professional goal, against Stade de Reims which resulted in a 2–2 draw.
 His second goal of the season took the Round of 64 Coupe de France match against OGC Nice into extra time.
 The game went to penalties, and Rennes won the shootout 7–6.
 On 9 January 2016, Boga scored his third goal of the season in a 2–2 draw with Lorient.

-Loan to Granada
+Granada (loan)

 On 6 July 2016, Boga joined La Liga club Granada on a season-long loan.
 He made his Granada debut on 20 August in a 1–1 draw with Villarreal, playing the full 90 minutes.
 A week later, Boga scored his first goal in a 5–1 home defeat against Las Palmas, scoring Granada's equalizer after Las Palmas took the lead through former Liverpool player Nabil El Zhar.
 On 2 April 2017, Boga scored the equalizing goal against Barcelona.
 Granada lost the game 4–1.